dagfs/dagfs.github.io/projects/pareto/0-topics.md

 ## The Topics I ended up selecting

 ### 1. Learning
-We are doing knowledge work.
-Our job is to learn things.
-But there is such a thing as beginner experts and fixed mindsets.
-Looking into how to learn and adapt what I learn from this project seems like an obvious place to start.
+We are knowledge workers.
+So the obvious place to start is to look into how to learn things better and get into new topics faster.

 ### 2. Free and open-source software - FOSS
 The world is running on FOSS.
 I want to understand how this works better and see how I can help contribute to make it more sustainable.